DRI Research Immersion Internship Summer 2025

 Eligibility

-- You are curious about science, technology, engineering, or math.
+- You are interested in science, technology, engineering, or math.

-- You want to take on new challenges, expand your current knowledge horizons, and work hard.
+- You want to take on new challenges, expand your knowledge, and work hard.

 Commitment